Diffusion-based Iterative Counterfactual Explanations for Fetal Ultrasound Image Quality Assessment: Abstract

 \section{Abstract}

 Obstetric ultrasound image quality is crucial for accurate diagnosis and monitoring of fetal health.
-However, producing high-quality standard planes is difficult, influenced by the sonographer's expertise and factors like the maternal BMI or the fetus dynamics.
-In this work, we propose using diffusion-based counterfactual explainable AI to generate realistic high-quality standard planes from low-quality non-standard ones.
-Through quantitative and qualitative evaluation, we demonstrate the effectiveness of our method in producing plausible counterfactuals of increased quality.
-This shows future promise both for enhancing training of clinicians by providing visual feedback, as well as for improving image quality and, consequently, downstream diagnosis and monitoring. \keywords{Explainable AI \and Diffusion Models \and Fetal Ultrasound}
+However, acquiring high-quality standard planes is difficult, influenced by the sonographer's expertise and factors like the maternal BMI or fetus dynamics.
+In this work, we explore diffusion-based counterfactual explainable AI to generate realistic, high-quality standard planes from low-quality non-standard ones.
+Through quantitative and qualitative evaluation, we demonstrate the effectiveness of our approach in generating plausible counterfactuals of increased quality.
+This shows future promise for enhancing training of clinicians by providing visual feedback and potentially improving standard plane quality and acquisition for downstream diagnosis and monitoring. \keywords{Explainable AI \and Diffusion Models \and Fetal Ultrasound}